msranade/i18n-list-of-movies/README.md

 This directory holds all the static resources such as JS and CSS files.

+### /public/javascripts/lolomo.js

+This is a client-side JavaScript module that handles the popover functionality when user hovers over the movie image.

 ### /tasks

 This directory holds all the Grunt tasks that get automatically loaded inside `Gruntfile.js`.
 Currently there is only one (`jshint`) task that is used for checking code quality.